 Dirty Cup Spiral Pour

 I took up acrylic pouring during the COVID quarantine because I was at that point in working through my Bucket List that I had listed “Take up painting.”
-I spent a year watching YouTube videos of others pouring acrylic paint (search “acrylic pouring”) on canvas and trying different techniques until I felt I was coming up with some good examples.
-I hit upon it on #50 which I poured on the 50th anniversary of my NDE.
+I spent a year watching YouTube videos of others pouring acrylic paint on canvas and trying different techniques until I felt I was coming up with some good examples.
+I hit upon it on #50 which coincided with the 50th anniversary of my Near-Death Experience.

 What I came up with, I think, are some great meditation tools.
-Your intention is your own, but intently looking deeply into these paintings is like entering another world that constantly changes as your rotate the canvas.
-Images rise and fall, morph into other beings, transform with movement.
-All of which one has a hard time conveying to another person because it is a personal inner journey.
+Your intention is your own, but intently looking deeply into these paintings is like entering another world that constantly changes as you rotate the canvas… each piece is multi-diemnsional.
+Images rise and fall, morph into other beings, transform with movement… all of which one has a hard time conveying to another person because it is a deeply felt, ineffable experience.